laminas/laminas-diagnostics/docs/book/introduction.md

 # Introduction

-zenddiagnostics provides diagnostic tests for real-world PHP applications.
+laminas-diagnostics provides diagnostic tests for real-world PHP applications.

 It currently ships with the following diagnostic checks: